Víctor Álvarez (basketball)

-Víctor Ramón Álvarez Diez (born 7 April 1996) is a Mexican professional basketball player.
+Víctor Ramón Álvarez Diez (born 14 July 1996) is a Mexican professional basketball player for the Astros de Jalisco of the CIBACOPA.

 Career

 Álvarez made his debut in the 2018 season with the Soles de Mexicali to play in the LNBP.
 In the season 2021 and 2025 he played with Dorados de Chihuahua.
 In 2022 he played with Ostioneros de Guaymas in the CIBACOPA.
 In 2024 he signed with Trotamundos de Carabobo.

 National team career

 In 2023, he was a member of the Mexican national team that participated in the 2023 Pan American Games.